jay3332/js-cord/README.md

 ----

 ## Why js-cord?
-I've always liked JavaScript's syntax better than Python's, but I tend to use Python more for developing Discord Bots because the API wrapper for Python (discord.py) has more features than the conventional discord.js.
+I tend to use Python more for developing Discord Bots because the API wrapper for Python (discord.py) has more features than the conventional discord.js.
 This wrapper fixes that, with built in command handling, pagination, debugging, and so much more.

 ## Table of Contents
 + [Useful Links](#useful-links)